ebruchez/ebruchez.github.io/pages/typewriter-collection-hermes.md

 </figure>
 <figure>
     <img src="/assets/pages/typewriter-hermes/IMG_7457.jpg"/>
-    <figcaption>1958 - I bought Hermes Media in very pale green with Swiss-German QWERTZ keyboard for a song, and it turns out to be an amazing machine after refurbishing.</figcaption>
+    <figcaption>1958 - I bought Hermes Media in very pale green with Swiss-German QWERTZ keyboard for a song, and it turns out to be an amazing machine after refurbishing.
+It has a new platen.</figcaption>
 </figure>
 <figure>
     <img src="/assets/pages/typewriter-hermes/IMG_3376.jpg"/>